 We'll be there when you need us.

-We are open 7 days per week and late on weekdays.
+We are open five days per week.
 If you need anything, our contact information is below.
 We look forward to seeing you soon.